haruzova/eob-pf/docs/LV3/Projects/344-Using-a-Game-Engine.md

 Also ignored the tutorial for a bit to make tools de-selectable, I just don't like that once you select one it's all over.
 And being able to not have tools in your hands means maybe... one day... you can pet the cows and chickens... surely.........
 I also made the seeds actually do something, so now you only plant crops if you have enough, and each time you plant a crop, the respective seeds go down by 1.
 That was actually surprisingly hard, there was a bug where if you started the game and tried to plant seeds without ever picking up or losing any it'd freak out because it was drawing from a null value.
 I fixed it by making the inventory manager "add" 0 to the items on start, so that if they're null they get assigned a value but if you already have some items it won't change that.

 ##### 15/01/25
-Starting to add a save system, using P as a shortcut to save and adding some components that will save certain parts of the scene, like the player-modified tiles and objects such as farmland and crops.
+Starting to add a save system, using P as a shortcut to save and adding various components that will allow the game save certain parts of the scene, such as the player-modified tiles and objects such as farmland and crops.
 It's a lot of scripting basically.

-There's also a bug where you can plant multiple crops on one tile, and I tried to fic it but it hasn't worked. that's for later I guess.
+There's also a bug where you can plant multiple crops on one tile, and I tried to fix it but it hasn't worked. that's for later I guess.

 ##### 20/01/25
+Apparently I forgot to add collision keeping the player from walking off the island so I did that lol.
+Making the actual game environment now, in a way that would allow for multiple different "levels" though I don't use it because the only buildings and areas in the game are fine being contained within one level.

+The chickens are stupid again.
+I don't know why.
+Y sorting doesn't work on the level I also dk why

+Started making a menu screen, all I got to do was add a button, theming isn't done yet

 ##### 21/01/25
+Finished the title/pause menu you can bring up using Esc, with options to Start, Save and Quit which all technically work (the functions need bug fixing and pausing doesn't pause yet) we will get back t o that one.
+The background is basically a level, but frozen using process mode disabled thing yayyyyyyy.
+I didn't decorate the background yet but that's just for aesthetics .

 ##### 22/01/25
+Decorated the menu background. im sleepy

 ##### 27/01/25
+Pausing functionality added using get_tree().paused and setting the menu's process mode to always, so the entire game will freeze except for the pause menu.
+Way easier than pausing just the level and potentially missing things.
+Saving and loading now properly works on main-game scenes, and I fixed logs being set to add 0 of themselves when collected.
+The game is basically done as far as the assignment is concerned though I am putting off audio like my life depends on it because my headphones don't reach that far lmaoooo